t3l3machus/undust.py/README.md

 ```
 python3 undust.py -f urls.txt -q -a | httpx -sc -cl -title -timeout 2 -mc 200 -silent
 ```

+The extentions and patterns can be customized by edditing the script.

 ## Options
 ```